Instant Pot Chickpeas (Without Soaking)

 Chickpeas–also known as garbanzo beans–are a legume that originated in the Middle East around 7,500 years ago and are now widely used in kitchens all over the world.

-They are a key ingredient in hummus and falafels and are also commonly used in salads, soups, stews, snacks, and can even be ground into flour.
+They are a key ingredient in healthy oil-free hummus and falafels and are also commonly used in salads, vegetable soups, stews, and nutritious plant-based snacks, and can even be ground into flour.
 These versatile chickpeas can be added to dishes whole, or they can be blended smoothly for use as creamy bases.

 Chickpeas are nutrient-dense and are a great source of protein and fiber.
 They also contain folate, iron, zinc, potassium, and other phytonutrients.